gabrieldeavila/react-form-krafter/README.md

 If you add a child component to the form, you will be able to access the same values provided by the `Form` component, allowing you to create more complex interactions or display additional information based on the form state.

 ## Learn more
-To dive deeper into `react-form-krafter`, read the next tutorial.
+To dive deeper into `react-form-krafter`, read our official documentation [here](https://react-form-krafter.vercel.app/docs/category/basics).